(This blog was originally posted on January 8, 2016)

 Each scenario poses distinct challenges for the future winner of this Powerball jackpot.
 Someone who is used to conserving money will likely need to learn how to feel comfortable spending some of it.
 On the other hand, someone who is used to or even feels compelled to spending money whenever he has it will need to learn how to feel comfortable about choosing not to spend that winning ticket.

 On October 23, 2018 another huge Powerball Lottery drawing worth $1.4 billion yielded just one winning ticket in South Carolina.
 Whether one person or a group of work colleagues get to cash in on that jackpot, even after taxes have been deducted from the final prize, that’s a lot of money to be taking home.
 I hope the following information helps the winner(s) successfully adjust to this monetary windfall.

 Special offer for Active/Retired First Responders and Military Personnel

 Special Offer: 25 percent discount off the first hypnotherapy session for all active/retired military personnel and first responders (police, fire-fighters, EMT/paramedics, ambulance personnel, emergency dispatchers, E.R. physicians/nurses).

 Sara R. Fogan, C.Ht. is a certified hypnotherapist based in Southern California.
 She graduated with honors from the Hypnosis Motivation Institute in 2005.
+In July 2019 she was voted the Best Hypnotherapist in Santa Clarita, California.
 For more information about Calminsense Hypnotherapy® and to set up an appointment, please visit http://www.calminsensehypnotherapy.com/.